 Verso (VRS) Stock Moves -0.34%: What You Should Know

-Coming into today, shares of the company had lost 0.45% in the past month.
-In that same time, the Basic Materials sector gained 6.9%, while the S&P 500 lost 1.79%.
+Prior to today's trading, shares of the company had lost 1.93% over the past month.
+This has was narrower than the Basic Materials sector's loss of 2.26% and the S&P 500's loss of 7.87% in that time.

-Wall Street will be looking for positivity from Verso as it approaches its next earnings report date.
-On that day, Verso is projected to report earnings of $0.91 per share, which would represent year-over-year growth of 149.46%.
-Meanwhile, our latest consensus estimate is calling for revenue of $336.57 million, up 7.19% from the prior-year quarter.
+Investors will be hoping for strength from Verso as it approaches its next earnings release.
+In that report, analysts expect Verso to post earnings of $0.68 per share.
+This would mark year-over-year growth of 136.96%.
+Our most recent consensus estimate is calling for quarterly revenue of $317.71 million, up 1.18% from the year-ago period.

 It is also important to note the recent changes to analyst estimates for Verso.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Research indicates that these estimate revisions are directly correlated with near-term share price momentum.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Verso is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 39.15% lower within the past month.
+Verso is currently sporting a Zacks Rank of #5 (Strong Sell).

-Looking at its valuation, Verso is holding a Forward P/E ratio of 11.94.
-This represents a no noticeable deviation compared to its industry's average Forward P/E of 11.94.
+Valuation is also important, so investors should note that Verso has a Forward P/E ratio of 19.43 right now.
+For comparison, its industry has an average Forward P/E of 12.23, which means Verso is trading at a premium to the group.

 The Paper and Related Products industry is part of the Basic Materials sector.
-This group has a Zacks Industry Rank of 73, putting it in the top 29% of all 250+ industries.
+This group has a Zacks Industry Rank of 165, putting it in the bottom 36% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.